SOA-Team-5/foodegrient/README.md

    * wine(aka Wine Pairing/Dish Pairing for Wine and Wine Recommendation)
    * misc(aka Detect Food in Text)
    * menu(aka Search Menu Items and Get Menu Item Information)
+## Database
+   The foodegrient database will menu and recipe two tables. to record the composition of the menu and the recipe title image and menu id.